Ded Gjo Luli: Albanian rebellions

 Albanian flag raised in Deçiq by Ded Gjo Luli and his men in 1911.

 During the Albanian revolt of 1910 and amidst the campaign by Ottoman forces to restore order in the Malësia highlands, Dedvukaj and his tribe Hoti along with the highlanders of Shalë defied the vali of Shkodër and refused to pay taxes or give up their arms.

 By the beginning of 1911, Roman Catholic Albanians were disturbed by the Ottoman situation in the Balkans.
 Montenegrin king Nikola Petrović encouraged the northern Albanian tribes (Malissori) to revolt against the Ottoman Empire.
 In the highlands north of Shkodër an uprising broke out by March 1911 and Luli along with his men attacked Ottoman watch-posts on the Ottoman-Montenegrin border.
 After having led a premature rebellion in the mountains north of Scutari in late March 1911, succeeding in capturing Tuzi, Dedvukaj was compelled by King Nikola to rally the Malissori in April.
 Albanian rebels and refugees from the Kosovo Vilayet had been given refuge in Montenegro.
 General Vukotić himself passed out weapons to them, despite the fact that Montenegro was officially neutral.
 Rebels were returned across the frontier, and some 8,000 men, with Montenegrin supply of arms, ammunition and advice, fought against Ottoman divisions, defeating the large contingent of Shefket Turgut Pasha several times.
 After the victory at Deçiq, an Albanian flag was symbolically raised on the Bratile mountain, symbolizing the return of the flag of Skanderbeg.

+According to accounts recorded by other Wikipedia-sourced Albanian historiography, the flag itself was raised by his brother, Nikë Gjelosh Luli, who was among seven Albanian tribesmen killed in the fighting around Deçiq that day, against roughly thirty Ottoman dead.
+The British writer and Balkan traveler Edith Durham, who was present in Montenegro and northern Albania throughout the revolt, described in her firsthand account The Struggle for Scutari (1914) the wider collapse of the insurgency's supply lines that spring — including fighting around Traboina, Luli's own native village, which the Malësor fighters were ultimately unable to hold against Ottoman machine-gun positions.